Semis: Big Bullies On The Road (Or So You Think)

 A freight train typically has over 100 rail cars with each one weighing a quarter-million pounds.
 It takes about a mile for a train to come to a stop.
 Big trucks on the road typically top out at 80,000 pounds.
 Some loads are even permitted to be heavier.
 That is 40 tons traveling down the highway at the same speed that your much lighter vehicle is traveling.
 It takes a tractor-trailer almost two football fields’ distance to come to a complete stop when traveling at 65 mph.
 Sudden stops can cause serious, even fatal, rear-end collisions from a tractor-trailer.
 When you have to slow down on the highway or make an emergency stop, train yourself to check your mirrors for vehicles behind you to be prepared to make an evasive maneuver to prevent a rear-end collision.

 Big truck accidents happen, and sometimes the truck driver or the truck equipment is at fault.
+Fortunately there are DOT compliance services that help truckers and companies make sure their rigs are safe to drive.
 However, many truck accidents are caused by drivers of smaller vehicles who ignore the rules of sharing the road.
 Trucks or drivers cannot alter the laws of physics that dictate how fast the big rigs can be maneuvered or stopped.
 However, other motorists can be respectful when sharing the road and give them the leeway they need to travel safely.